lns/memoire/docs/API.md

     We define a transition as the pair of a previous states (s,a,r,p,v) and the next state (s,a,r,p,v).
     The `get_batch()` call will return a batch of transitions, as well as their prioritized weight of sampling.
     Please see our vignette for the details of prioritized sampling.

+    This function returns on successfully constructing a batch, or raises exception on failure.

     :param  batch_size: Batch size

+    :raise  RuntimeError: A RuntimeError will be raised if get_batch() failed.
+This is usually caused by insufficient caches at the ReplayMemoryServer side.
+See the error info printed for detail reasons.

     :rtype: tuple(prev, next, weight) """
     pass